tonobo/mtr/README.md

 A MTR implementation written in golang, completly without shell-execs.

-**Note: This tool mayby called with sudo or as root, because it will open raw sockets.**
+**Note: This tool mayby called with sudo or as root, because it requires raw sockets.**

 ## Output